usail-hkust/BigST/README.md

 ## Datasets
 The California dataset is downloaded from the Caltrans Performance Measurement System ([PeMS](https://pems.dot.ca.gov/?dnode=Clearinghouse&type=station_5min&district_id=3&submit=Submit)) website, we use Station 5-Minute traffic speed data ranging from 2022-04-01 to 2022-06-31.
 We provide the processed California [dataset link](https://drive.google.com/file/d/1p75j3JqHMT00DpiBH7x7WAnJeX1njVxr/view?usp=sharing) for public use.
-The Beijing dataset is obtained from a commercial company, it cannot be made available to the public before we get a formal permission.
+The Beijing dataset is obtained from DiDi Chuxing, a commercial company.
+It cannot be made available to the public before we get a formal permission.

 ## Usage
 To preprocess the long historical traffic time series: